setu-standards/documentation/app/docs/API Specification/purchase-to-pay/processes.md

 A change or deletion of a timecard can impact a previously sent invoice.
 The staffing customer sends a Timecard with the number of hours the human resource has worked using a `POST /purchase-to-pay/timecard`.
 In response to the timecard, or multiple timecards, the staffing supplier sends a `POST /purchase-to-pay/invoice`.
 This invoice includes a reference to the timecard via the purchase order number.

-Later, the staffing customer deletes the existing timecard because a mistake was made or any other reason.
-This deletion is sent using a `DELETE /purchase-to-pay/timecard/ID` with `ID-example-3` as the identifier.
+Later, the staffing customer updates the existing timecard because a mistake was made or any other reason.
+This update is sent using a `PUT /purchase-to-pay/timecard/ID` with `ID-example-3` as the identifier.
 Since the timecard and the invoice are interrelated via the purchase order number, the staffing supplier knows exactly which item needs to be posted, updated, or even deleted based on the deleted timecard.
-The staffing supplier sends a new invoice using a `POST /purchase-to-pay/invoice` to correct the previously sent invoice.
+The incorrect invoice is entirely credited with a negative invoice (or Credit Note) using a  `POST /purchase-to-pay/invoice/ID-example-4` and sends a new invoice using a `POST /purchase-to-pay/invoice` to correct the previously sent invoice.

 According to the [NLCIUS](https://www.forumstandaardisatie.nl/open-standaarden/nlcius) (Dutch specification of a European Invoice), which the SETU uses, there are two ways to correct an already sent invoice: